SivachenkoMK/JavaSample/README.md

 ### **Category**
 - Groups **Products** under a common label (e.g., “Electronics,” “Clothing,” “Food”).
-- Lets you add or remove products from a category.
+- Allows to add or remove products from a category.
 - Could be useful for search purposes, however in this demo there is no particular usage

 ### **Customer**